elfmz/far2l/README.md

 * libnfs-dev (needed for NetRocks/NFS)
 * libneon27-dev (or later, needed for NetRocks/WebDAV)
 * libarchive-dev (needed for better archives support in multiarc)
+* libunrar-dev (optionally needed for RAR archives support in multiarc - see UNRAR command line option)
 * libpcre3-dev (or in older distributives - libpcre2-dev) (needed for custom archives support in multiarc)
 * cmake ( >= 3.2.2 )
 * g++